NapesWeaver/rpnapes/README.md

 ## Acknowledgements

 There are many snippets of code for which I never kept track of the original source.
 Some from GitHub and many from Stack Overflow and elsewhere.
 I apologize for not having been with it.
 As I rework and rediscover the code for myself I do intend to update my thanks whenever I can.
-To all the unsung hero's of coding, my hat is off to you ♥ ♥ ♥
+To all the unsung hero's of coding, hat's off to you ♥ ♥ ♥

 ![Hat's off to you!](images/screenshots/tippy-hat.gif)